AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 38: Design functor classes for pass-by-value

-C and C++ require functions to be passed as pointers to functions.
+C and C++ need functions to be passed as pointers to functions.
 STL function objects (functors) are modeled after function pointers.
 By convention, functors are always passed by value.
-Because of this convention, functors should be
+Because of this convention, functors should be:

-- **small:** to lessen the expense of copying.
+- **small** to lessen the expense of copying.
-- **monomorphic:** to prevent slicing issues with the copy constructor.
+- **monomorphic** to prevent slicing issues with the copy constructor.

-Functors that need to be both large and polymorphic, like the one below,
+Functors that need to be both large and polymorphic, like the one below:

 ``` cpp
 template<typename T>